lyoungblood/realtime-web-analytics-workshop/module-2/README.md

 </p></details>

 <p>
-Skip the next section if you have just completed 1.A.
+Skip 1.B the if you have completed 1.A.
 </p>

 <details>